 Good to see the issue of interoperability being raised here, but it would have been better if they had explicitly called for open standards – interoperable proprietary standards are only useful to the owners.

 This touches on the key issue of evidence-based policy making.
 As the Greens' document says, if and when it is shown that non-commercial sharing is harmful, then flat-rate systems can be considered.
-Until such time, the default should be to allow sharing for no charge.
+Until such time, the default should be to allow sharing.

 §21.
 Finally, freedom to operate, to experiment, to challenge existing institutions and business models, and technological constraints and methods, is important, not only in terms of creative activity, but in terms of creating value, expanding the possibilities of knowledge and its impact on society, and in allowing society to grow and prosper.
 The Internet itself would not have existed without this freedom to operate, and the conditions which permitted this to happen should not be foreclosed.
 Therefore we need to guaranty net neutrality.

 It's really great to see an appreciation that even apparently technical issues like net neutrality have a profound impact on creativity in general.